rkiel/npm-webpack-config-helper/README.md

 * output -- override the default output
 * addRuleForBabel -- add a rule to support Babel (NOTE: requires prerequisites)
 * addRuleForCssAndStyle -- add a rule to support CSS and Style loaders (NOTE: requires prerequisites)
+* addRuleForExtractCss -- add a rule to support extracting CSS into a file (NOTE: requires prerequisites)
 * custom -- invoke callback to allow custom changes to the config object
 * echo -- display the current state of the config object
 * exports -- return the config  object